tombatossals/angular-leaflet-directive/README.md

 ## How to contribute

 You can use grunt/karma to test your code, and grunt/jshint to lint your code.
+First, make sure you have npm and grunt-cli installed globally.

 ```
 # Inside the project dir, install the dependencies